arifulthejedi/machineLearning/README.txt

 #data normalization or data standardization
-1.normalization: conver all columns data into a common unit that data provide accurate result 2.standardization:
+1.normalization: conver all columns data into a common unit that data provide accurate result there is a formula that convert a value to another in a particular range

+2.standardization:

 #data fit on algorithm